Home » Taking Responsibility Does Not Mean You’re Taking the Blame

 Anything my marriage is facing, I’m facing.
 I own the responsibility to share the problem even when it is clearly my spouse’s issue.
 That does not mean I’m to take her responsibility and shoulder it by myself.
 It just simply means whatever the problem is, we are both in this together.
 And as I said previously, it is not about who is wrong, it’s about what is wrong.

 When my wife wanted a divorce, I did not set back and point out how wrong she was.
 We had a marriage problem.
-A huge marriage problem and this is one of the things we did to overcome it.
-We each owned our responsibility for what we were doing wrong.
-We each owned our part for how we allowed the other to treat us.
-And we both owned our part for what we needed to do to rebuild it.
+It was a huge marriage problem and this is one of the things we did to overcome it.
+We each owned responsibility for what we were doing wrong.
+Both of us owned our part for how we allowed the other to treat us.
+We both owned our part in what we needed to do to rebuild it.

 This taking responsibility can be learned by making a single statement to yourself.
 Just say, “I have response-ability.
 I have the ability to give the right response.”
 Then, repeat these words as often as needed.